yangcas/yangcas1.github.io/_pages/cv.md

 In recent years,  motion tracking methods based on dedicated hardware devices (e.g., infrared devices and cameras) are used successfully in many commercial products, such the Vive of HTC, and the 360 VR camera of Microsoft.
 However, these methods are either expensive or have large computation overhead, and not good enough for tracking a user’s gesture or posture in our daily life.
 Compared with the dedicated hardware devices, ubiquitous devices with reliable speakers and microphones can be developed to achieve cheap acoustic-based motion tracking, which is appropriate for low-power and low-cost IoT applications.
 In this demonstration, we propose and implement an acoustic based ranging scheme, which can be developed on commercial mobile devices (e.g., smartphones) to provide fine-grained location and motion tracking for the devices.
-Our key insight is that we can use the acoustic phase change at mobile devices to achieve accurate distance measurement, as shown in Fig. 1.
+Our key insight is that we can use the acoustic phase change to achieve accurate distance measurement, as shown in Fig. 1.
 A prototype system of ranging is implemented on a standard Android smart phone, which could monitor human breathing, as shown in Fig. 2.
 Experiment results show that our method can achieve an impressive millimeter-level ranging accuracy, and can detect small and slow movements.